-2015 2016 2017 2018 Minimum income 269.20 288.81 292.56 385.05
+- 2016 2017 2018 2019 Minimum income 288.81 292.56 385.05 392.75

-Family income which is the base for income test is net of taxes and consists of: taxable employment and self-employment income (when self-employment income is lower that gross minimum wage, 75% of gross minimum wage was taken into account up to the end of year 2017), contractual work incomes, student work incomes (since September 2014 only the amount above 50% of basic amount of minimum income has been taken into account), all pensions, unemployment wage compensation, wage compensation for disabled workers, unemployment assistance, parental and paternal payments, parental allowance, capital income, rents, compensation for lost income due to care for child with special needs, social contributions up to full working time for parents working part-time, national scholarship (without supplements), the difference between received and paid maintenance payments.
+Family income which is the base for income test is net of taxes and consists of: taxable employment and self-employment income (when self-employment income is lower than gross minimum wage, 75% of gross minimum wage was taken into account up to the end of year 2017), contractual work incomes, student work incomes (since September 2014 only the amount above 50% of basic amount of minimum income has been taken into account), all pensions, unemployment wage compensation, wage compensation for disabled workers, unemployment assistance, parental and paternal payments, parental allowance, capital income, rents, compensation for lost income due to care for child with special needs, social contributions up to full working time for parents who exit labour market or work part-time, national scholarship (without supplements), the difference between received and paid maintenance payments.
 Personal income tax and employee social security contributions are subtracted.
 Child benefits (since September 2014 the amount of child benefit taken into account has been reduced by 20% of the child benefit amount for the first child in the first income bracket and without the supplement for single-parent families and children not enrolled in pre-school education) are included in family income, while birth grant and large family allowance are not.